naoaki0304/Fukuhara_Zemi/README.md

 # Fukuhara_Zemi
 This is a record of the growth of my python skills.
-Keep in mind that the code may contain mistakes.
+Please keep in mind that the code may contain mistakes. - Naoaki